ViralTexts/gtr-clusters/clusters/18520205-sn84023200-HouseholdEconomy.md

 ## [From _The Ottawa free trader._](https://chroniclingamerica.loc.gov/lccn/sn84038582/1856-11-29/ed-1/seq-1)

 #### 1856-11-29 &middot; Ottawa, Ill.

 <table style="width: 100%;"><tr><td style="width: 50%">

+true friend aid a brave man in the hour of
+peril.
 IsFLfKXCE OF A NcwSrAPElt A shool
 teashcr who has been engaged a long time
 in his profession and witnessed the influence